-First contact resolution is one of the metrics that help you assess the performance and efficiency of your contact centre.
-First contact resolution measures your ability to resolve a customer’s issue the first time they get in touch and eliminates the need for a follow up.
-To calculate your first contact resolution rate, divide the total number of customer enquiries resolved on the first attempt by the total number of enquiries you received in a given time period.
+First contact resolution is one of the metrics that help you assess the performance and efficiency of your contact center.
+First contact resolution measures your ability to resolve a customer’s issue the first time they get in touch and eliminates the need for a follow-up.
+To calculate your first contact resolution rate, divide the total number of customer inquiries resolved on the first attempt by the total number of inquiries you received in a given time period.

 What is the difference between First Contact Resolution and First Call Resolution (FCR)?

 The term first call resolution (FCR) was introduced in a time when the phone call was the main type of interaction between a company and its customers or prospects.
 These days, however, the phone call is only one of multiple communication channels the customer can utilize when reaching out for support.
 As more and more companies embrace the “omnichannel” approach and adopt alternative methods of interaction (such as online chat, email, social media, etc.), the term “First Call Resolution” has gradually evolved into “First Contact Resolution” to encompass all the communication channels available to the customer.

 How do I measure first contact resolution?

 As mentioned earlier, first contact resolution is the percentage of resolved issues on the first attempt.
 Before actually calculating that percentage, you need to do some legwork to enable FCR to deliver insights relevant to your business and the needs of your customers.

 Determine your definition of first contact resolution

 In the context of your business, decide what is the definition of FCR.
 Are you interested in measuring the total number of successfully resolved requests on the first inquiry divided by the total number of inquiries over a period of time or might it make more sense to measure the number of resolved issues on the first inquiry divided by the total number of first inquiries?
 This is the crucial first step because your definition will determine the data you need to capture to measure first contact resolution.